 Blasting and Fragmentation Journal

 Edited and reviewed by expert researchers, industry professionals, and academics, Blasting and Fragmentation presents contemporary analysis of engineering practices as related to explosives application to rock.
-Published twice a year.
+This journal is no longer in publication.

 Volume 11 Number 1; September 2017 Highlights